erikjseidel/salt-netdb/README.md

 # znsl-salt
-Salt automations for ZNSL network
+Salt automations for use with netdb